 This repository is hosting pre-compiled Windows installers of the LAMMPS molecular dynamics simulation software package.
-The binaries are built semi-automaticall with MinGW64 Linux to Windows cross compilers using up-to-date snapshots of the LAMMPS-ICMS git repository hosted at the Institute for Computational Molecular Science at Temple University.
-The LAMMPS binaries contain all optional packages included in the source distribution except: KIM (license is not GPL compatible), USER-CUDA (CUDA does not support cross compilation), KOKKOS and USER-INTEL (do not support cross-compilation with GCC), USER-H5MD (requires external library) PYTHON (requires to bundle a full Python runtime), USER-QMMM (only useful when linking to a QM software), USER-QUIP (requires external library), REAX (superseded by the USER-REAXC package which is included).
+The binaries are built with MinGW64 Linux to Windows cross compilers using the standard LAMMPS sources.
+The LAMMPS binaries contain all optional packages included in the source distribution except: KIM (license is not GPL compatible), KOKKOS and USER-INTEL (do not support cross-compilation with GCC), MSCG (requires an external library), USER-H5MD (requires an external library) PYTHON (requires to bundle a full Python runtime), USER-NETCDF (requires an external library), USER-QMMM (only useful when linking to a QM software), USER-QUIP (requires an external library), USER-VTK (requires an external library), REAX (superseded by the USER-REAXC package which is included).
 The serial executable additionally does not contain the MPIIO and USER-LB packages, since those require MPI-IO functions, which are not available without linking to a real MPI library.Some Notes on GPU Support

 HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\OpenCL\Vendors, and remove vendors such as Intel.
 When reporting problems, please always include the exact version of the installer and the output of the

 lmp_mpiand requires installation of a suitable MPICH2 package to work.